 The Cotton Queen Quest: It Fitted Like a Glove (2023)

-The Cotton Queen Quest investigates imperial and gendered practices of control, power and pageantry in the North of England.
-The TCQQ phenomenon exemplifies the material slippage between the female body and the industrial machine, and constructed identities built to serve this.
+The Cotton Queen Quest investigates imperial and gendered practices of control, power, and pageantry in the North of England.
+Through archival research into the 1930s Cotton Queen phenomenon, the work traces the material slippage between the female body and the industrial machine, and the constructed identities built to serve this.